Birth of the Nature Conservancy of Canada

 Walruses, Lancaster Sound (Photo by Mario Cyr)

-On June 8, 2016, the Nature Conservancy of Canada (NCC) announced a new collaboration that will help accelerate a marine conservation initiative of global significance.
+On June 8, 2016, the Nature Conservancy of Canada (NCC) announced a new collaboration to help accelerate a marine conservation initiative of global significance.

 Turning over a new leaf